 Many years ago, adventurers usually flocked to Bai Tho Mountain, where you can witness the panoramic view of Bai Tu Long from the top.
 However, the flush of tourists made it incapable to preserve the natural landscape and environment.
 Hence, Bai Tho Mountain has been banned by tourism operation since 2017.
 Nowadays, without the access of Bai Tho Mountain, Bai Tu Long Bay still attracts lots of attention from international travelers and offers plenty of amusing activities.

 Book a cruise to Bai Tu Long Bay

 The dry season in Bai Tu Long Bay is between October and March, while the wet season occurs from April to September.
 The weather in Bai Tu Long Bay is similar to Halong Bay weather, you can check here for an overview of climate in Bai Tu Long.

 Generally, Bai Tu Long Bay welcomes visitors throughout the year.
-However, the summer time from July to September is not recommended due to rainy seasons, which can lead to fierce storms and unstable weathers.
-High season of Bay Tu Long ranges between November and April.
+However, the summertime from July to September is not recommended due to rainy seasons, which can lead to fierce storms and unstable weather.
+The high season of Bay Tu Long ranges between November and April.
 It’s time to do outdoor activities in cool and stable weather.

 Sunset in Bai Tu Long Bay